-- 65. The Panel then proceeded to examine whether the import restrictions and the domestic production restrictions applied to "like" products "in any form".
+65. The Panel then proceeded to examine whether the import restrictions and the domestic production restrictions applied to "like" products "in any form".
 The first issue was to determine the relevant "fresh" Canadian product.
 Although Canada maintained that it effectively restricted the production of all milk, its arguments had primarily made reference to industrial milk.
-Yet the differentiation of "fluid" milk (raw milk used for processing into table milk and cream) and "industrial milk" (raw milk used for processing into other dairy products) was recognized to be merely an administrative differentiation, based on the intended use of the milk and not on any intrinsic differences. - 66.
-The Panel recalled that in the drafting of the General Agreement, it was argued that Article XI:2(c)(i) was necessary due to "... the capricious bounty of nature, which will sometimes give you a huge catch of fish or a huge crop ..." and because of the existence "... of a multitude of small unorganized producers that cannot organize themselves" (EPCT/A/PV/19).
+Yet the differentiation of "fluid" milk (raw milk used for processing into table milk and cream) and "industrial milk" (raw milk used for processing into table milk and cream) and "industrial milk" (raw milk used for processing into table milk and cream) and "industrial milk" (raw milk used for processing into table milk and not on any intrinsic differences.

+66. The Panel recalled that in the drafting of the General Agreement, it was argued that Article XI:2(c)(i) was necessary due to "... the capricious bounty of nature, which will sometimes give you a huge catch of fish or a huge crop ..." and because of the existence "... of a multitude of small unorganized producers that cannot organize themselves" (EPCT/A/PV/19).
 It was clear, therefore, that the domestic product subject to restrictions had to be the product produced by farmers.
 In this case the farmers were producing raw milk, not "industrial" or "fluid" milk.
-The Panel found that the relevant Canadian "fresh" product subject to restriction was total raw milk. - The Panel next considered whether ice cream and yoghurt were "like" products to raw milk.
+The Panel found that the relevant Canadian "fresh" product subject to restriction was total raw milk.

+67. The Panel next considered whether ice cream and yoghurt were "like" products to raw milk.
 In the drafting of this provision it had been stated that the words "like products" in Article XI:2(c) "... definitely do not mean what they mean in other contexts - merely a competing product" (EPCT/C.II/PV.12).
-The Japanese Agriculture Panel had observed that Article XI:2(c)(i) and the note supplementary to it regarding "in any form" established different requirements for (a) restrictions on the importation of products that are "like" the product subject to domestic supply restrictions and (b) restrictions on the importation of products that are processed from a product that is "like" the product subject to domestic supply restrictions.
-The Japanese Agriculture Panel had considered that this differentiation would be lost if a product in its original form and a product processed from the original one were to be considered to be "like" products within the meaning of Article XI:2(c).
+The Japanese Agriculture Panel had observed that Article XI:2(c)(i) and the note supplementary to it regarding "in any form" established different requirements for (a) restrictions on the importation of products that are "like" the product subject to domestic supply restrictions and (b) restrictions on the importation of products that are processed from a product that is "like" the product subject to domestic supply restrictions.10 The Japanese Agriculture Panel had considered that this differentiation would be lost if a product in its original form and a product processed from the original one were to be considered to be "like" products within the meaning of Article XI:2(c).
 This Panel concurred with that observation.
-It further noted that there was virtually no international trade in raw milk. - 68.
-The Panel therefore considered whether ice cream and yoghurt were "like" products "in any form" to raw milk.
-It was recognized in Article XI:2(c)(i) that it might be necessary to restrict not only the fresh product, but also some of its processed forms.
-However, the scope of this exception from the general prohibition on quantitative restrictions was limited by the interpretative note Ad Article XI:
+It further noted that there was virtually no international trade in raw milk.

-Report of the Panel on "Japan - Restrictions on Imports of Certain Agricultural Products", L/6253, p.
-62.
+9See, e.g., Report of the Panel on "Japan - Restrictions on Imports of Certain Agricultural Products", L/6253, p.
+61.